herbig/seerbot/README.md

 # SeerBot
 A Discord bot inspired by [MTG Scryfall](https://scryfall.com/docs/discord-bot), to quickly get [Sorcery TCG](https://sorcerytcg.com/) card details in Discord.

-The bot scans new messages for the pattern `{{CARD NAME}}` and responds with details about the card, if the name is a valid Sorcery card.
+The bot scans new messages for the pattern `((CARD NAME))` and responds with details about the card, if the name is a valid Sorcery card.

 For local dev, to get set up run: